Voices CEO, David Ciccarelli: An Open Letter on How Clients Work With Voices

 While all the Dragons passed on our fledgling startup, they did provide some important advice.
 Considering that it was the advertising agencies who were benefiting most from the platform and they were the ones doing the hiring, it made sense to facilitate the payment and the delivery of files.

-Our clients work with us in one of two ways – self service and full service.
-In a self service mode, clients post jobs and review audio auditions and proposals from talent.
+Our clients work with us in one of two ways – Self Service and Professional Service.
+In a Self Service mode, clients post jobs and review audio auditions and proposals from talent.
 The talent quote on the job, for instance, $500.
 Our clients pay an additional 20% on top of the talent’s quote for the use of the platform and for escrow services.
 In this example of a $500 talent quote, with the additional 20% fee, the total the client would pay is $600.
-Voices.com holds the funds in an escrow account until the work is complete.
+Voices holds the funds in an escrow account until the work is complete.
 Once the talent uploads the files and they are approved by the client, payment is released.
 Voice talent are paid on a weekly basis.

 More than 250,000 transactions have been completed to date, and in that time, we have never missed a payment to a talent.
 Even in cases when things like credit card fraud occur, we’ve still paid the voice talent.
 In short, this is a rock-solid system that has proven its worth to both parties for the security, simplicity, and ease that it offers.

-For Full Service projects, a team of Account Managers serve as the dedicated point of contact, scoping work, quoting on projects, and managing the process from start to finish.
-For clarity, projects completed using the Full Service option do not have the 20% escrow fee applied.
+For Professional Service projects, a team of Account Managers serve as the dedicated point of contact, scoping work, quoting on projects, and managing the process from start to finish.

 And again, just as with Self Service, talent quoting on the project should always quote what they want to get paid, and if they are the one chosen to complete the work, they always get paid what they quoted.

-For some clients, Full Service is the only way they want to work, and we’re happy to provide this valuable service to them.
+For some clients, Professional Service is the only way they want to work, and we’re happy to provide this valuable service to them.

 I hope my CEO Series of posts have provided some additional transparency to our business model, and the value we provide to voice talent as well as clients.